Authorization as a service for your Node.js apps

 Authorization in Node.js

 Node.js is a popular, open-source Javascript server runtime environment.
-Aserto is a powerful authorization-as-a-service platform that lets you add enterprise-grade role-based access control (RBAC) to your Node.js application in under a day.
-Quickstarts, a Node.js / Express.js SDK, and REST/gRPC APIs are available to help you get up and running.
+Aserto is a powerful authorization-as-a-service platform that lets you add resource-level, real-time authorization to your Node.js applications in under a day.
+Quickstarts, a Node / Express.js SDK, and REST/gRPC APIs are available to help you get up and running.

-Aserto helps you define, evolve, and enforce user permissions within your Node.js application.
-It’s simple to integrate, but powerful enough to support fine-grained access control, custom roles, and audit trails - all essential features for adoption within large customer organizations.
+Aserto helps you define, evolve, and enforce user permissions within your Node.js applications.
+It’s simple to integrate, but powerful enough to support fine-grained access control, granular permissions, and audit trails.

-Built on trusted open-source projects like OPA and OCI, Aserto handles all the heavy lifting required to achieve secure, scalable, high-performance RBAC and attribute-based access control (ABAC).
+Built on trusted open-source projects like OPA and OCI, Aserto handles all the heavy lifting required to achieve secure, scalable, high-performance multi-tenant RBAC, attribute-based access control (ABAC), and relationship-based access controls (ReBAC).

 Adding authorization to your Node.js application